vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

 You can copy and paste them into your project if you synchronize data for just one user.
 The implementation is generic and utilizes RLS rules.

+## Timestamp Attributes
+Tables require special timestamp attributes for tracking changes:
+Client-side attributes:
+• created_at: Records when a record was created on the client
+• updated_at: Records when a record was updated on the client
+• deleted_at: Records when a record was deleted on the client Server-side attributes:
+• server_created_at: Records when a record was created on the server
+• server_updated_at: Records when a record was updated on the server
+• deleted_at: Records when a record was deleted on the server

+An optional instance_id attribute enables more efficient filtering of real-time updates.

 ## Run this demo

 On Supabase create a project and do these steps: